Dame Georgina Mace DBE FRS

 A second area of research concerns ecosystem services and natural capital accounting, which she became interested in through her work on the Millennium Ecosystem Assessment and the United Kingdom’s National Ecosystem Assessment.
 Georgina has been especially concerned with evaluating the links between biodiversity and ecosystem services, incorporating ecosystem services into biodiversity targets and examining trade-offs amongst ecosystem services.
 Most recently, she developed a new approach to measuring the loss of natural capital, using a risk register.

-For her services to environmental science, Georgina was awarded an OBE in 1998 and a CBE in 2007 and made a DBE in 2016.
+For her services to environmental science, Georgina was awarded an OBE in 1998, a CBE in 2007 and made a DBE in 2016.

 Professor of Biodiversity and Ecosystems, Department of Genetics, Evolution and Environment, University College London (UCL)

 Interest and expertise

 - Ecology (incl behavioural ecology), Organismal biology (including invertebrate and vertebrate zoology), Taxonomy and systematics